brinias/qilm/about.md

 *   **Strictly Unitary Transformations:** While `ComplexLinear` propagates complex numbers, it is not inherently unitary.
 Implementing layers that are guaranteed to be unitary (e.g., using specialized parameterizations like Householder reflections or Givens rotations) could further align the model with quantum principles and potentially improve stability or expressivity for certain tasks.
 *   **Complex Optimizers:** Investigating or developing optimizers specifically designed for complex-valued parameters might lead to more efficient and stable training dynamics.
 *   **Attention Masking and Advanced Generation:** Implementing causal attention masks for robust autoregressive generation, and exploring more sophisticated decoding strategies (e.g., beam search, nucleus sampling) adapted for complex logits before the final real projection.
-*   **Integration with Google's Quantum AI Initiatives:** A particularly exciting direction is to explore potential synergies with Google's existing quantum computing research (e.g., Quantum AI, Sycamore processor).
-While QILM is a classical model, its quantum-inspired mathematical foundation could potentially pave the way for hybrid classical-quantum models or inspire new quantum algorithms for specific AI sub-tasks (e.g., embedding optimization, attention computation on quantum hardware).
-This could represent a true fusion of Google's leading efforts in both AI and quantum computing.

 ---